Skip to content

 python3 -m ezpz.examples.fsdp

-For pass-through launcher flags, custom hostfiles, and advanced usage, see the Reference launcher section and the CLI reference.
+For pass-through launcher flags, custom hostfiles, and advanced usage, see the CLI reference.

 - import os, torch.distributed as dist